5 Reasons Why You’ll Never Succeed at Resumes and How We Can Help

 Now, you’d think that you should put your entertainment background into your resume, talking about how you ran the entire business from the ground up.

-Assuming you are focusing on applying for a role in Call Center operations, you should instead focus not on the entire aspect of building a business, but rather talk about the people that you’ve had the opportunity to help, service, and work together.
+Assuming you are focusing on applying for a role in Call Center operations, you should instead focus not on the fundamental aspect of building a business but rather talk about the people you’ve had the opportunity to help, service, and work together.